-- 11.8.
-Never address the Judge by his/her first name.
-Judges should always be addressed via a Steward and by title Mr, Mrs, Miss etc. - 11.9.
+- 11.9.
 Don't go to sleep or slouch in the line-up.
 Wait until your time comes and stay quietly in line and never smoke. - 11.10.
 Above all, never be critical of the Judge.
-Regardless of what your opinion is of his/her judging - keep it to yourself.
+Regardless of what your opinion is of his/her judging keep it to yourself.
 A Judge can only really please one person per event and is usually there voluntarily.
 Remember you were not forced to show your horse in front of him/her. - 11.11.
 All competitors are asked to remain in the line up at all times.
 Once judging has commenced, horses will be eliminated if leaving the judging line.